 IF YOU ARE GOING SOLO…

-If you are not using a service like AppInChina to publish your app or game on your behalf, you will also need the following items:
+If you are not using a service like AppInChina to publish your app on your behalf, you will also need the following items:

 Submission and Review Process

-AppInChina can help you with all of your app distribution needs.
-We can help you procure all the necessary materials to publish your app to the top 10 Chinese app stores, and you can manage it all through one-on-one contact with your personal account manager, and through our online client dashboard.
+AppInChina can help you with all of your app and game distribution needs.
+We can help you procure all the necessary materials to publish your app or game to the top Chinese app stores, and you can manage it all through one-on-one contact with your personal account manager, and through our online client dashboard.